 As can be seen from the Table 1, to date, there have been no mediations or investigations under the Policy.
-However, in addition to complaints brought under the Policy, complaints involving unionized employees at the University may be governed by collective agreements which contain provisions for addressing harassment allegations.
-Complaints brought under such collective agreements are not reflected in the activities described in this Annual Report.
+I was consulted about one matter that was already the subject of an investigation that was in process and had been initiated under another process at TRU.
+In addition to complaints brought under the Policy, complaints involving unionized employees at the University may be governed by collective agreements.
+Complaints brought under collective agreements are not reflected in the activities described in this Annual Report.